A traditional Southern dish usually served on New Year’s day, this One Pot Hoppin John is delicious, low syn and a real comfort bowl of food.

 - Remove and set aside.

-- Add the remaining olive oil, onion, green pepper, celery and garlic and fry for a couple of minutes to soften.
+- Add the remaining olive oil, onion, green pepper, celery, sweet potato and garlic and fry for a couple of minutes to soften.

 - Add the rice, black-eyed peas, the cooked pork and stock and bring to a boil.

 - Reduce heat, cover and simmer for approx 15-20 mins until stock is almost absorbed (don't let it go too dry)

 - Stir and season as needed with salt and black pepper, serve and sprinkle with chopped spring onion.